Arvindprksh/arvindprksh.github.io/_posts/CodingInterview-ExtensionOfDataStructure/2016-07-31-Utilization_Of_LinkedList8.md

 ---
 layout: post
-title: Utilization Of LinkedList 8
-subtitle: How to change the singly LinkedList pairwise
+title: How to change a singly LinkedList pairwise
-css:
+subtitle: How Can I easily chang a LinkedlList pairwise ?
+category: Extenstion Of DataStructure
-tags:
+tags: [list]
-date:
-big-image:
-share-image:
-permalink:
+permalink: /2016/07/31/Utilization_Of_LinkedList8/
-comments:
-show-share:
-big-image:
-meta-title:
-meta-description:
 ---

 I refer to [geeksforgeeks](http://www.geeksforgeeks.org/pairwise-swap-elements-of-a-given-linked-list/)